datocms/old-website/src/docs/03_content-delivery-api/04_rate-limiting.md

 Higher rate limits may apply depending on your current plan.

+Bear in mind that all the requests, cached and uncached are counted against your API calls limit.

 #### Reaching your plan monthly API calls limit

 For projects under a paid plan, even exceeding the API calls or bandwidth limit